Law affects almost everything we do, whether buying a bus ticket, downloading something from the internet or talking on our mobile phones.

 - Min.
 5 A*-B (or 9-6), plus a minimum of C (4) in English if not already included

-- Are a student with a declared disability
+- Have a declared a disability